White & Case Advises SoftBank Vision Fund on Investment in Largest Ever European Fintech Fundraising

 The SoftBank Vision Fund was created to make large-scale and long-term investments in foundational platform businesses seeking to enable the next age of innovation.
 Greensill is a specialist supply chain finance company founded in 2011 and headquartered in London.

 The White & Case team which advised on the deal was led by partners Ian Bagshaw, Emmie Jones and Daniel Turgel, with support from associates Joseph Bradley and Hanna Wingren (all London).
-The team also included partners Chris McGarry, Tom Falkus, Hyder Jumabhoy, Lindsey Canning, Helen Levendi, Tim Hickman and Peita Menon (all London), Sharon Hartline (Hong Kong), Henning Berger (Berlin) and Farhad Jalinous (Washington, DC), local partner Carsten Loesing (Hamburg), counsel Deborah Lincoln (London) and associates James Jirtle, Richard Wilson, Laura Kitchen, Kimberly Sharp, Kate Russell, Elizabeth Emerson, Luke O’Leary, Adam Farrell and Victoria Speers (all London) and Kirsten Donner (Berlin).
+The team also included partners Chris McGarry, Tom Falkus, Hyder Jumabhoy, Lindsey Canning, Helen Levendi, Tim Hickman and Peita Menon (all London), Sharon Hartline (Hong Kong), Henning Berger (Berlin), Farhad Jalinous and counsel Stacia Sowerby (Washington, DC), local partner Carsten Loesing (Hamburg), counsel Deborah Lincoln (London) and associates James Jirtle, Richard Wilson, Laura Kitchen, Kimberly Sharp, Kate Russell, Elizabeth Emerson, Luke O’Leary, Adam Farrell and Victoria Speers (all London) and Kirsten Donner (Berlin).

 For more information, please speak to your local media contact.